AaronSofaer/patreon-post-webhook-to-discord/README.md

 * Fork this repository.
 * Edit the github action env files for the static metadata.
 * Make a [fine-grained personal access token.](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-fine-grained-personal-access-token).
 Don't forget a reasonable expiry (1 year) and to provide it only repo scope on only the one repo that you need.
-* In the repository configuration, you will need to make a number of variables and secrets
+* In the repository settings > security > Secrets and variables > actions , you will need to make a number of variables and secrets
   * Variables:
     * DISCORD_MESSAGE = "Hwaet!
 A new chapter is out: "
     * EPUB_LANGUAGE = "en"